Grilling is one of America’s greatest pastimes and is a staple in any community.

 Once it has been balled up, grip it with tongs and scrub your grates in an up and down motion.

-Use an Onion Or Potato – Believe it or not, using an onion or potato is a great way to clean your grill grates.
+Believe it or not, using an onion is a great way to clean your grill grates.

 Cut the onion in half, spear it with a fork, or hold tight with tongs, and rub it over your grates to scrub everything clean while the grill is still hot.

-The acidic enzymes from the onion or potato will help break down the grease and gunk and add a little flavor while it’s at it.
+The acidic enzymes from the onion will help break down the grease and gunk and add a little flavor while it’s at it.

 Where I’m from, that’s called a Win, Win!

-The good news is, most people won’t have to look far to find one as most people keep them in their kitchen.
+The good news is you probably won’t have to look far to find one as most people keep them in their kitchen.

 You can see my top grilling glove picks here: Best Heat Resistant Gloves For Grilling